-Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.
+Nothing prepared us for the moment a whale shark the size of a bus glided slowly by, just feet away, gulping plankton through its giant open mouth.

-How wondrous that we could swim with whale sharks in La Paz, Mexico – that these amazing creatures allowed us to snorkel alongside them in the wild.
+It was surreal, almost other-worldly.
+How wondrous that we could swim with whale sharks in La Paz, Mexico – right in the wild!

 Is it safe to swim with whale sharks?